-Welcome to the Cyclingnews roundup of the 2020 men's WorldTour teams and the tech they will be using throughout the season.
+Welcome to the Cyclingnews round-up of the 2020 men's WorldTour teams and the tech they are using this season.

-Due to contracts coming to an end, sponsors no longer seeing a return on investment and either changing allegiances or pulling their name from the sport altogether, and new sponsors coming in to take advantage of the benefits provided by the WorldTour stage, professional cycling teams and their sponsors frequently part ways and form new partnerships.
+Every year, due to contracts coming to an end and new sponsors coming in to take advantage of the opportunities provided by the WorldTour stage, professional cycling teams and their sponsors frequently part ways and form new partnerships.

 For some, these partnerships are organised well in advance, but in other cases, teams face a last-gasp scramble to attract sponsorship in order to survive, let alone kit out their riders for the season ahead.